The Platinum Card from American Express review: premium travel with plenty of perks

 With a $550 annual fee, similar lounge perks and a hefty welcome bonus (Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s $900 toward travel when you redeem through Chase Travel℠), the Chase Sapphire Reserve is a worthy contender.

-It’s greatest assets: a $300 annual travel credit, a $100 credit toward Global Entry or TSA PreCheck enrollment, more points-earning opportunities than the Amex Platinum Card and primary rental car insurance (whereas Amex only offers secondary coverage).
-Plus, your rewards are worth 1.5 cents per point when redeemed through Chase Ultimate Rewards.
+It’s greatest assets: a $300 annual travel credit, a $120 credit toward Global Entry or TSA PreCheck enrollment, more points-earning opportunities than the Amex Platinum Card and primary rental car insurance (whereas Amex only offers secondary coverage).
+Plus, your rewards are worth 1.5 cents per point when redeemed through Chase Travel℠.

 Earn 5x total points on flights and 10x total points on hotels and car rentals when you purchase travel through Chase Travel℠ immediately after the first $300 is spent on travel purchases annually.
 Earn 3x points on other travel and dining & 1 point per $1 spent on all other purchases.

-If you prefer to redeem points with one of Chase’s 14 transfer partners, need a lower annual fee and plan to use all the Instacart and Lyft credits, the Chase Sapphire Reserve could be a better pick over the Amex Platinum.
+If you prefer to redeem points with one of Chase’s 14 transfer partners, need a lower annual fee and plan to use the Lyft credits, the Chase Sapphire Reserve could be a better pick over the Amex Platinum.

 10 amazing US hotels you can book with points